sandordargo/sandordargo.github.io/_posts/2022-11-16-cpp23-expected.md

 ### Using output parameters

-Probably the most ancient and most used way of returning both a status code and a nominal result (i.e. an expected value) is through out variables.
+Probably the most ancient and most used way of returning both a status code and a nominal result (i.e. an expected value) is via "out" variables.
 Let's say you have a function that returns an error code - which is often an integer - and the nominal return value via an out variable.
 It could be the other way around, but more often it's like this.

 Why and why not the other way around?